srajanyaa/ShieldHer/README.md

 The "calculator" part (C program) is like having a mini-robot that only knows how to add up risk points.
 The "window" part (Python app) is like a friendly translator that asks you questions and shows the robot's answers in plain English.

-**In your presentation, say:**
-> "We built a safety check-in app.
-The front end uses Python with Tkinter for the interface, and we wrote a custom risk analysis engine in C for fast calculations.
-When users input their situation, the C program calculates a weighted risk score and provides specific safety advice.
-It runs locally for privacy, uses password hashing for security, and can send SOS emails to trusted contacts."

----

-## Contact & Credits

-**Project:** ShieldHer - Safety Check-in Application
-**Type:** Minor Project
-**Language:** Python 3 + C
-**GUI Framework:** Tkinter
-**License:** Open Source

----

-*This document is intended as a project overview for presentations and non-technical audiences.*
 ## Project Contribution

 This was developed as a collaborative academic project.
 My primary responsibility was the C-based risk-analysis engine, including risk scoring, timer and confidence adjustments, risk classification, trend analysis, advice generation, and SOS generation.
 I also contributed to integration, debugging, and other application functionality as needed.